duxsco/gentoo-installation/docs/rescue_system.md

-!!! bug "TODO: Rescue systemd currently not usable"
+!!! info
-    Currently, the rescue system is not usable.
-Some changes are required for the rescue system to boot with systemd-boot.
-These changes will follow soon.
+    A [feature request](https://gitlab.com/systemrescue/systemrescue-sources/-/issues/292) has been opened to get the rescue system support "measured boot".

 While we are still on SystemRescueCD and not in chroot, download and customise the SystemRescueCD .iso file.